sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/ParallelExecution.md

 In order to allow the parallel treatment of the events by an agent, each event handler, e.g. [:myeventblock:] is run in a dedicated thread.

-<caution>In the previous example, there is no warranty about the order of printing of the two messages.
-Because of the parallel execution
+> **_Caution:_** In the previous example, there is no warranty about the order of printing of the two messages.
-of the threads, the [:msg2:] message may be displayed before the [:msg1:] message.</caution>
+> Because of the parallel execution of the threads, the [:msg2:] message may be displayed before the [:msg1:] message.

 ## Agent Spawning